diegominatel/dif-model-selection/README.md

-# Repository for the codes and analyses used in the paper entitled "DIF-SR: A Differential Item Functioning-Based Sample Reweighting Method".
+# Repository for the codes and analyses used in the paper entitled "Fairness-Aware Model Selection Using Differential Item Functioning".